 There are a variety of techniques that can be used to describe and compare, but selecting an appropriate one is especially important when communicating science.
-Often we need to describe experiments, phenomena and/or situations of which our audiences have no experience.
+We often need to describe experiments, phenomena and/or situations of which our audiences have no experience (Taylor and Dewsbury, 2018).

 Notice the subtle difference in the following similes and metaphors: